shipujin/liveslak/README.txt

   * EFI/ - contains the skeleton for boot support on UEFI computers.
 Some of the UEFI configuration files are dynamically generated by the "make_slackware_live.sh" script.
   * README.txt - this documentation.
   * addons/ - squashfs modules placed in this directory will be loaded into the Live filesystem when the OS boots.
+  * contrib/ - contributed scripts that are not used directly for the creation and usage of a Live ISO.
   * graphics/ - squashfs modules for proprietary GPU support (Nvidia) can be placed here.
 The module(s) will be copied to addons/ by the "make_slackware_live.sh" script for any Live Desktop Environment (except pure Slackware) that might profit from proprietary driver support.
   * local64/ , local/ - these directories can contain Slackware packages considered 'local' i.e. not belonging to any repository.
 The package(s) will be converted to squashfs module(s) by the "make_slackware_live.sh" script, copied to the "addons/" subdirectory in the ISO and loaded into the Live filesystem when the OS boots.
+  * media/ - scripts and images that are specific to a Live variant.
   * optional/ - squashfs modules placed in this directory will not automatically be loaded into the Live filesystem when the OS boots.
 You need to pass "load=[mod]" boot parameter to load any of these.
+  * patches/ - patches for Slackware scripts that need modifications to run inside a Live OS.
   * pkglists/ - definition files of 3rd party repositories (*.conf) and the package lists to be used from those repositories (*.lst) must be placed in this directory.
+  * setup2hd/ - script templates used by the ''setup2hd'' disk installer.
   * skel/ - contains compressed tarballs (whose filenames must match wildcard "skel*.txz").
 These files will be extracted to the "/etc/skel" directory in the Live filesystem.
   * syslinux/  - contains the skeleton for boot support on BIOS computers.
 Some of its files are dynamically generated by the "make_slackware_live.sh" script.
   * xdm/ - graphical Slackware theme for the XDM graphical session manager for those ISO variants which do not ship with GDM, KDM or SDDM.